mecafdl/pigraphs_body_morphology/README.md

 ## Usage
 Versions of the toolboxes used are included in this repository, check if you want to udate them.
 To reproduce the results:

-1. Add directories to search path, in MATLAB's command line: `run init_path.m`
+1. Add directories to the search path in MATLAB's command line: `run init_path.m`

-2. To see the results for the simulated robot manipulator open `frankaArmSimulated.m`.
+2. To see the results for the simulated robot manipulator open, `frankaArmSimulated.m`.

-3. To see the results for the physical robot manipulator open `frankaArmPhysical.m`.
+3. To see the results for the physical robot manipulator open, `frankaArmPhysical.m`.

-4. To see the results for the hexapod robot open `phantomxHexapod.m`.
+4. To see the results for the hexapod robot, open `phantomxHexapod.m`.

-5. To see the results for the humanoid robot open `poppyHumanoid.m`.
+5. To see the results for the humanoid robot, open `poppyHumanoid.m`.

 The different sections in the scripts are self-explanatory.